+At one time or another, everyone will experience feelings of sadness, grief, or they will feel as if they lack a sense of purpose in life.
 These feelings may come and go, or we may find that they are hard to shake, lasting for extended periods of time.
-While all of these emotions can be a normal part of life, sometimes they are indicative of a mental health disorder known as clinical depression, or major depressive disorder, which requires professional help to overcome.
-It is important to know the difference between these “normal” feelings and major depressive disorder, which is a serious medical condition.
+While all these emotions can be a normal part of life, sometimes they are indicative of a mental health disorder known as clinical depression or major depressive disorder, which requires professional help to overcome.
+Banyan Treatment Center is exploring the difference between sadness and depression and when it could be best to seek out professional help.

 Temporary sadness is exactly as it sounds - temporary.
 It is triggered by a difficult event or experience, meaning that we can often identify the root cause of the feeling.
 These experiences can be caused by a variety of factors ranging from the mundane, like a difficult day at work or an argument with a loved one, to more serious events, like a death in the family or loss of employment.
 As we adjust to the changes that have caused the feeling (as we start a new day, reconcile our disagreements, etc.), the feeling begins to fade, even if it does not do so immediately.

 Larger life changes often have longer adjustment periods.
 It will take you longer to adjust to the death of a loved one than it will to adjust to an argument over taking out the garbage.
 It is important to recognize that just because a feeling of sadness lasts for longer than we would like it to, that does not necessarily signify that an individual is suffering from clinical depression.

 The best way to diagnose depression is through the treatment of a medical professional.
 They will check for certain symptoms and their frequency.
 To be diagnosed, a person must exhibit five symptoms every day and all day for at least two weeks.
 Your primary care physician can offer a diagnosis and refer you to a mental health professional.1